-As an ACP, you must provide the energy saver with the Building Lighting Information Sheet, completed with your contact details.
-This sheet is developed by us and is available on the ESS website.
+As an ACP, you must provide the energy saver with the Building Lighting Information Sheet,27 completed with your contact details.
+The Building Lighting Information Sheet replaces the previous 'Energy saver Information Sheet' and must be provided on completion of the lighting upgrade.